Halloween Ends: Filming

 It was originally planned to film Halloween Kills and Halloween Ends back-to-back, but did not occur due to the "intense schedule".
 In March 2020, Blum confirmed filming would take place during the summer.
 Filming was quietly delayed due to the COVID-19 pandemic.
 Production was expected to take place in 2021 in Wilmington, North Carolina.
-In August 2021, Courtney confirmed that filming will begin on January 10, 2022.
+In August 2021, Courtney confirmed that filming would begin on January 10, 2022.
 However, filming officially began on January 19, 2022, in Savannah, Georgia under the working title Cave Dweller.
 Michael Simmonds once again served as director of photography.
 Curtis began filming her scenes on January 25 and wrapped on February 22.
 Campbell insisted on filming himself the scene in which Corey kills one of his bullies instead of requiring a stuntman's assistance.
 Green allowed his actors to improvise to infuse humor within the film's tone.
 The last showdown between the franchise's main characters was assembled and reassembled throughout filming, having been written "spectacularly" since the film's first draft, forcing the stunt team to try new things occasionally and creating several continuity errors in the process due to returning with new additions to the filming set multiple times.
 Additional scenes were shot in Sylvania, Georgia.
 Filming concluded on March 9, 2022.

 In June 2022, two weeks of re-shoots took place in Savannah.
 However, these re-shoots only lasted four days and were completed that same month.
 As with most of his films since his very first assembly, Green test screened Ends to see if it engaged audiences or not.
 After several test screenings, the original final confrontation between Laurie Strode and Michael Myers as well as the ending sequence were discarded, and re-shoots for new scenes took place, four months ahead of the film's premiere.
 The climatic procession sequence, when Michael Myers' corpse is paraded to all surviving Haddonfielders and disposed of inside an industrial shredder, was a late addition to the film that was shot around August 2022 after Green and his crew concluded that they wished for "something more grand" for the film's ending.
 It was decided that the film's conclusion should be more "modest" and "intimate" with some story points as opposed to a brawl like the "super noisy and aggressive" ending of Kills, with Green wishing to return the series to its "simple dramatic roots".